LaMia Flight 2933: Bolivian criminal investigations

-An arrest warrant was issued for the employee of AASANA in Santa Cruz who had refused to approve Flight 2933's flight plan - it was later approved by another official.
-She fled the country seeking political asylum in Brazil, claiming that after the crash she had been pressured by her superiors to alter a report she had made before the aircraft took off and that she feared that Bolivia would not give her a fair trial.
-A warrant was also issued for the arrest of another of LaMia's co-owners, but he still had not been located four weeks after the crash.
+An arrest warrant was issued for Celia Castedo Monasterio, the employee of AASANA in Santa Cruz who had refused to approve Flight 2933's flight plan - it was later approved by another official.
+She fled the country seeking political asylum in Brazil, claiming that after the crash she had been pressured by her superiors to alter a report she had made before the aircraft took off and that she feared that Bolivia would not give her a fair trial; she was placed under arrest in Brazil in 2024 pending extradition to Bolivia.

+Gustavo Vargas Villegas, the son of Gustavo Vargas Gamboa, was detained for allegedly using his influence as director of DGAC's aircraft registry to have LaMia's aircraft given an operational clearance.
+A prosecutor involved with the case told reporters that "the prosecution has collected statements and evidence showing the participation of the accused in the crimes of misusing influence, conduct incompatible with public office and a breach of duties."

 Reactions

 Governmental

-Bolivia's General Directorate of Civil Aviation (DGAC – Dirección General de Aeronáutica Civil) suspended LaMia's air operator's certificate, and impounded its remaining two RJ85s.
+Bolivia's General Directorate of Civil Aviation (DGAC – Dirección General de Aeronáutica Civil) suspended LaMia's air operator's certificate and impounded its remaining two RJ85s.
 The Bolivian government suspended the director of the DGAC and the chief executive of AASANA as well as the director of the DGAC’s National Aeronautics Registry—the son of one of LaMia's owners.
 Bolivia's Defense Minister expressed concern over the possibility of aviation sanctions and downgrades by foreign national aviation authorities, for which consequences may include banning Bolivian carriers from foreign airspace.

 Brazilian President Michel Temer declared three days of national mourning and requested that personnel from Brazil's embassy to Colombia in Bogotá be moved to Medellín to better assist the survivors and the families of the victims.